 There are several potential interactions with other medicines including:

 - This supplement increases the immune system.
 Avoid this supplement or seek professional help if you take any medications that suppress your immune system – azathioprine, cyclosporine, sirolimus and more.

 - The herb may cause sleepiness and drowsiness, if taken with other sedatives or anti-depressants, both combined may cause too much sleepiness.
 Other sedatives include clonazepam (Klonopin), diazepam (Valium), lorazepam (Ativan), and more.

 - Thyroid regulating medicines may also interact with ashwagandha as, if taken together’ may cause too much thyroid hormone and increase symptoms.

-In summary, Ashwagandha is a herb growing in India, Middle east and parts of Africa and it has some incredible benefits.
-The benefits include improvement to depression, stress and anxiety as well as heart health, blood sugar and cholesterol.
+In summary, Ashwagandha is a herb growing in India, the Middle East, and parts of Africa and it has some incredible benefits.
+The benefits include improvement to depression, stress, and anxiety as well as heart health, blood sugar, and cholesterol.
 Although more research is required, the current studies are very promising.